by Coast Women in Business Team

 In our county today many women successfully lead organizations, businesses, government departments, and community activities that improve the health and well-being for all residents.
 March 8th is a day to both honor and reflect on the role these women play in making Mendocino a better county.

 Various speakers from our community shared their stories.

 “We all learn best about ourselves and the lives of others through storytelling,” stated Maggie Watson, long-time Coast Women in Business member and owner of Mendocino Fiduciary.
 “This event will allow us to connect and be inspired through personal stories of courage and growth.”

 Also present was Mary O’Connor, who will be speaking later today, at today’s evening event on “Emerging Feminine Leadership: 7 Habits of Highly Successful Women Leaders.”
 Ms. O’Connor is an award-winning and inspiring business coach, and the founder of The Ecstatic Entrepreneur, a training and coaching company that helps entrepreneurs overcome “self-promotion anxiety disorder.”
 A national public speaker, Mary speaks on client attraction, marketing, and the sacred energy of money.

-“Today you cannot underestimate the capacity that women of all ages have to inspire, contribute, and lead the way to a more sustainable and successful economy,” stated Mary Anne Petrillo, CEO of West Company, a nonprofit, business development organization focused on helping businesses thrive in today’s marketplace.
+“Today you cannot underestimate the capacity that women of all ages have to inspire, contribute, and lead the way to a more sustainable and successful economy,” stated Mary Anne Petrillo, CEO of the West Business Development Center, a nonprofit, business development organization focused on helping businesses thrive in today’s marketplace.
 “We need to learn from and value more, the power of feminine leadership.”